-This version will continue supporting sound pharmacoepidemiological research and real-world evidence studies, and provides a useful resource for researchers, regulators, and marketing authorisation holders and applicants.
+This version will continue supporting sound pharmacoepidemiological research and RWE generation and provides a useful resource for researchers, regulators, and marketing authorisation holders and applicants.

-The Guide is maintained by the ENCePP Research Standards and Guidance working group under EMA’s coordination and updated annually by structured review to maintain its dynamic nature.
+The Guide is developed in collaboration between EMA and the ENCePP Research Standards and Guidance Working Group and is regularly updated by structured review to maintain its dynamic nature.
 It may also be amended as necessary in response to comments received.
-For this purpose, any comment and additional relevant guidance document(s) may be forwarded to ENCePP_Secretariat@ema.europa.eu.
+For this purpose, comments and additional relevant guidance documents are welcome and may be forwarded to ENCePP_Secretariat@ema.europa.eu.

 |4.
 Study design|